AdobeDocs/cja-apis/src/pages/endpoints/dataviews/index.md

 # Data views

+The CJA Dataviews APIs allow you to retrieve, create, or update dataviews programmatically through Adobe Developer.
+These APIs use the same data and methods that Adobe uses inside the product UI.
+See [Dataviews](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/data-views.html?) in the Customer Journey Analytics guide for more information.

+The endpoints described in this guide are routed through analytics.adobe.io.
+To use them, you will need to first create a client with access to Customer Journey Analytics APIs.
+For more information, refer to [Getting started with the Customer Journey Analytics API](https://developer.adobe.com/cja-apis/docs/getting-started).

+This guide includes instructions for using the following endpoints:
 * [GET multiple data views](#get-multiple-data-views): Retrieves a list of data views for a specified company
 * [GET a single data view](#get-a-single-data-view): Retrieves information for a single data view
 * [POST validate a data view](#post-validate-a-data-view): Checks a data view for correct fields before creating